dmlc/dgl/apps/kg/README.md

 Users can specify one of the datasets with `--dataset` in `train.py` and `eval.py`.

+DGL-KE also support user defined dataset.
+It supports two formats:

+- raw_udd, raw user defined dataset format. it should contains five files:
+  - *entities* stores the mapping between entity name and entity Id
+  - *relations* stores the mapping between relation name relation Id
+  - *train* stores the triples in the training set.
+In format [src_name, rel_name, dst_name]
+  - *valid* stores the triples in the validation set.
+In format [src_name, rel_name, dst_name]
+  - *test* stores the triples in the test set.
+In format [src_name, rel_name, dst_name]
+- udd, user defined dataset format. it should contains five files:
+  - *entities* stores the mapping between entity name and entity Id
+  - *relations* stores the mapping between relation name relation Id
+  - *train* stores the triples in the training set.
+In format [src_id, rel_id, dst_id]
+  - *valid* stores the triples in the validation set.
+In format [src_id, rel_id, dst_id]
+  - *test* stores the triples in the test set.
+In format [src_id, rel_id, dst_id]

 ## Performance

 The speed is measured with 16 CPU cores and one Nvidia V100 GPU.